Jackson: Now it’s up to me to build the Knicks the right way

 “I just think that no one should be surprised in what we do from here on out,” Jackson said.

-But Anthony might be one of the few Knicks who is still around next season.
+But the All-Star forward might be one of the few Knicks who is still around next season.
 Jackson said this season’s group didn’t learn the team’s triangle offense as quickly as he hoped, necessitating some of the moves he’s made and the next search for talent.